MysteryBlokHed/webpack-ts-userscript-library/README.md

 ### Creating a release commit

 To create a commit for a release version, run `yarn release`.
-This will re-build the UserScript in production mode, add all files with `git add .`, and prompt you to add a version to the commit message.
+This will build the UserScript normally alongside a minified version in production mode.
+It then all files with `git add .`, and prompt you to add a version to the commit message.
 You can then create a new tag and release for your project.

-Release versions stay unobfuscated since some UserScript hosting sites don't allow minified scripts.
+Both minified and unminified versions are generated since some UserScript hosting sites don't allow minified scripts.
-You can make releases minified by replacing `yarn build` with `yarn build --mode production` in the release script.
+You can use the `.min.user.js` file when you're able to, and the normal `.user.js` file otherwise.

 <!-- These instructions can be updated to fit your project's requirements -->